KarlsruheMIS/red2pack/README.md

 - `red2pack_branch_and_reduce` using the weighted B&R solver from KaMIS
 - `red2pack_heuristic` using OnlineMIS from KaMIS

 Use `--help` for an overview of the options.
-Probably, the following script does all that you want:
+Here are two example calls for our solvers:
 ```bash
 # run heuristic:
 ./deploy/red2pack_heuristic tests/graphs/lesmis.graph --seed=0 --time_limit=100